jeff-hykin/berkeley_pacman/documentation/setup.md

 ### For Windows

-* Normally you just install [WSL](https://youtu.be/av0UQy6g2FA?t=91) and follow the linux commands, however the project uses a GUI and WSL doesn't like GUI's. <br>So there are a few options:
+* Normally you just install [WSL](https://youtu.be/av0UQy6g2FA?t=91) and follow the Linux instructions, however the project uses a GUI and WSL doesn't like GUI's. <br>So there are a few options:
     1. You might just want to try manually installing everything (manual install details at the top)
     2. (Recommended) Install [virtualbox](https://www.virtualbox.org/wiki/Downloads) and setup Ubuntu 18.04 or Ubuntu 20.04
         - Here's [a 10 min tutorial](https://youtu.be/QbmRXJJKsvs?t=62) showing all the steps